tbaschak/ipv6-mfnerc/ipv6-mfnerc.md

 	*	MFNEDU.org email
 	*	Video Conferencing services
 *	Internet issues and outages now affect many internal and external staff, and students.
-*	E-mail communications also very important.
+*	E-mail communications also very important to the organization.
+	*	Spam blacklisting noticed immmediately.

 # IPv4 Exhaustion

 *	IPv4 Exhaustion has been a topic for many years.
 	*	Already a reality in Europe and Asian IP networks.
+	*	ARIN hit 1x aggregate /8 left April 23.
+	*	ARIN was at 2x /8 when we started BGP process in Sept 2013.
-*	There will be a point when no more IPv4 addresses are available.
+*	There will be a point very soon when no more IPv4 addresses are available.
 	*	Expected to be 2014 or 2015.
 *	IPv6 Planned, Tested, and Ready to roll much better place to be than caught with pants down
 	*	Big Bang implementations risky and costly